Tim245564/Tim245564.github.io/README.md

 # Tim245564.github.io
 Hello there!
-This is my Data analysis project i made in ~1 month, it shows the data of the Dataset in details, for example, how many copies of a game was sold and where.(made on Python)
+This is my Data analysis project i made , it shows the data of the Dataset in details, for example, how many copies of a game was sold and where.(made on Python)